Midnighter/pymetabolism/doc/source/tentative_tutorial.rst

 following is a possible scenario of using the pymetabolism package.

 >>> import pymetabolism
->>> options = pymetabolism.OptionsManager.get_instance()
+>>> options = pymetabolism.OptionsManager()

-For now the get_instance call is necessary due to the mechanics of the Singleton class.
 The OptionsManager comes with a variety of reasonable default values in place.

 >>> print options.parser